Mark of Excellence

 Board Certified lawyers earn the right to publicly represent themselves as a specialist in a select area of the law.
 In fact, they are the only attorneys allowed by the State Bar of Texas to do so.
 This designation sets them apart as being an attorney with the highest, public commitment to excellence in their area of law.
 The process is voluntary and can only take place after an attorney has been in practice for five years, with a minimum of three years experience in the specialty area.

 Moreover, Board Certification is not a one-time event.
 It requires an ongoing involvement in the specialty area, which is periodically substantiated with references from peers in that field.
 It also requires annual professional refreshment through TBLS approved, continuing legal education course work to stay abreast of current trends in law.

 There are more than 70,000 attorneys licensed to practice in Texas.
-Approximately one percent of them are Board Certified in Family Law.
+As of 2012, approximately one percent of them are Board Certified.
 Michael R. Puhl is part of those select few.

 Jeanice Barton has been Board Certified as a Family Law Legal Assistant by the Texas Board of Legal Specialization since 1998.
 Of all the paralegals in the State of Texas, approximately 300 have distinguished themselves with board certification.

 The Texas Board of Legal Specialization certifies paralegals in seven select areas of law, one of which is family law.
 Paralegal certification ” recognizes and promotes the availability, quality, and utilization of the services of paralegals who, working under the supervision of duly licensed attorneys, have achieved a level of special knowledge in particular areas of law…”